Skip to main content

 From Prompting to Shipping: The Complete Vibe Coding Workflow

-Most engineers can prompt an AI to write code.
-Fewer can operate a complete vibe coding workflow that consistently ships production-quality software.
-The difference is not the AI — it is the system around it.
+Anyone can prompt an AI to write code.
+Shipping production software that way, consistently, is a different skill.
+The bottleneck is rarely the model — it is the system you build around it.

-Before writing a single line, use AI to stress-test your plan.
+Before you write a line, use the AI to stress-test your plan, not to invent it.

-Engineer: "I need to add OAuth2 login to our Next.js app.
+Engineer: "Add OAuth2 login to our Next.js app.

-We use server actions, Postgres via Prisma, and deploy on Vercel.
+We use server actions, Postgres via Prisma, deployed on Vercel.

 What should the implementation plan look like?"